 Roy sighed again.
 Damn kid.
-Was he always so perceptive?
-He and Hawkeye had been skirting around each other since Ishval, but had there really been any time for that kind of relationship anyway?
-Besides the fact that it was forbidden, they had been so focused on getting to the top that their social and personal lives had been intentionally sacrificed.
+Had he always been this perceptive?
+He and Hawkeye had been skirting around each other since Ishval—'avoiding the topic' was probably more accurate—but had there really been any time for that kind of relationship anyway?
+Besides the fact that it was practically forbidden, they had been so focused on getting to the top that their social and personal lives had been intentionally sacrificed.
 Was there even time now?
 The answer was a glaring and obvious no. He still hadn't reached the top and after that, there was the move towards a democratic Amestris.
 The amount of time that would take, Roy didn't even want to think about.
-The needs of many certainly outweighed the needs of one, himself included.
-And Riza had agreed and jumped in head first with him.
-There would be no personal happiness for him just yet.
+The needs of many certainly outweighed the needs of one, himself included, and Riza had agreed and jumped in head first with him.
+There would be no personal frivolity for him just yet.

 "Ah, no Captain, excuse my, ah, lack of diligence.
 Fullmetal has written me a most interesting, ah, report.
-He did mention that he says hello to you and the rest of the team," Roy stuttered a little bit before regaining his composure.
+He did mention that he says hello to you and the rest of the team."
+Roy stuttered a little before regaining his composure.
 "Perhaps you'd like to read his letter?
-He says that Alphonse is reportedly planning to propose to May sometime next year," he held out the letter to Riza.
+He says that Alphonse is reportedly planning to propose to May sometime next year."
+He held out the letter to Riza.

 "Yes sir.
-I will," she stared at him, to make sure nothing was out of sorts, before reading the letter.
-She frowned when she came to the paragraph.
-Blushing, she returned the paper back to Roy.
-"I've written the R.S.V.P. sir.
+I will."
+She stared at him to make sure nothing was out of sorts, before reading the letter.
+She frowned when she came to the last paragraph.
+Blushing slightly, she returned the paper back to Roy.
+"I've written the R.S.V.P., sir.
 Shall I send it with today's outgoing?"

 Roy nodded.
 "I will join the Fuhrer in his office in about," he glanced at the clock, "fifteen minutes.
-I received his note," he gestured to the absurdly pink paper on his desk.
-"Would you like to join?"
+I received his note."
+He gestured to the absurdly pink paper on his desk.
+"Would you like to join me?"

-Riza shook her head, "Thank you sir, but we have an ambassador situation to attend to at the moment," turning to Breda, she continued, "you know, the Xingese situation."
+Riza shook her head.
+"No, thank you sir, but we have an ambassador situation to attend to at the moment."
+Turning to Breda, she continued, "You know, the Xingese situation."

-Smiling, Roy turned back to the stack of mail on his desk, "I know, Captain.
-Carry on.
-Remember to send that R.S.V.P. or else Fullmetal will have my hide."
+Smiling, Roy turned back to the stack of mail on his desk.
+"I know, Captain.
+Carry on then.
+Just remember to send that R.S.V.P. or else Fullmetal will have my hide."

 The rest of the day went by without any other disruptions.
-After the General returned from his meeting with the Fuhrer, in a slightly irritated mood, he sat down at his desk and reread Ed's letter.
+After the General returned from his meeting with the Fuhrer—in a slightly more irritated mood than when he left—he sat down at his desk and reread Ed's letter.
 President Grumman had been considerably more jovial than he was and the "marry my granddaughter" jokes had been a little more pressing this time.

-"With all due respect Fuhrer sir, drop it," he had replied, a little more tersely than he would have liked, but he still seemed to get the point across.
+"With all due respect Fuhrer sir, drop it."
+He had replied, a little more tersely than he would have liked, but still seemed to get the point across.

-Author's Note: Once again, thank you for reading (I hope it was okay?), and don't forget to review if you have a suggestion or anything!
+Author's Note: Once again, thank you for reading and don't forget to review if you have a suggestion or anything!
 Feedback is a wonderful thing!